sea-unicorn/ese-log-splitter/README.md

 **Notes:**

 It will make a config file that helps is to remember selected ESO Log file from the previous operation.
 If you delete it - you will have to manually navigate to the log file next time you open it.
+Script is made with Python 3.8
+You do need a python compiler to compile the script into executable.
+Such as Pyinstaller.